AntonHuu/GitGithub_training/Git_Github_dictionary.md

 - Local repository: Place where your snapshots/timeline is saved

-Git status allows me to check what files are:
+### Git status allows me to check what files are:

 - To be staged: You have committed, it before, you have made new changes and git recognise the new changes are not yet added nor committed
 - To be committeed: You have committed this file before, you have made new changes and git recognises you have added but not yet committed
 - untracked files: Is a completely new file/folder, you have made changes and git recognises that you have not yet added nor committed.
   - This way you can check and organise in combination with staging area.
 Everything in staging area will be comitted together.

-without -m commit
+### Travelling in the timeline (local repository)

+- git log to see history of all your commits: who, when, msg, commit ID
+- git show/diff to see difference between two commits
+  - Show just shows what happend in ID1 and then ID2
+  - Diff shows the difference between ID 1 and ID2
+-